 a developed system is in line with the system (detailed) design;

-the system is working according to requirements with operational data and;
+the system is working according to the requirements with operational data and;

-the system is working according to requirements with the external interface; and
+the system is working according to the requirements with the external interface; and

-all SAT result and documentations are available.
+all SAT results and documentation are available.

 The test results should be discussed/spoken through with the Customer.
-If no blocking issues have been noted the (sub-) system under test, is ready for the next phase in the Acceptance Plan, which may be e.g. a further integration or releasing it for operational use.
+If no blocking issues have been noted, the (sub-) system under test is ready for the next phase in the Acceptance Plan, which may be, e.g. a further integration or releasing it for operational use.

 SYSTEM ACCEPTANCE